by-student-2017/QM2Thermo/README.md

 - a2F.dot* (option) from QE format (Data from Abinit, etc. can be used if it matches the QE format.)

-## WIEN2k output files (test: WIEN2k ver.12 & ver.16.
+## WIEN2k output files (test: WIEN2k ver.12 and ver.16.
 LDA, PBE, WC, PBEsol or TB-mBJ)
 - wien.dos1
 - wien.energy
 - wien.kgen